 Just a few reminders: store the salve properly when not in use.
 To avoid bacterial contamination, use tissues or cotton swabs when taking a measure.

 There’s little cause to doubt the effectiveness of essential oils when it comes to providing alternative solutions to various health problems, and fir essential oil is no different in this regard.
 Though lesser-known and often overlooked nowadays (unless Christmas is about to roll around the corner, that is), this oil has been one of the go-to treatments for physical, mental, and spiritual ailments since the time of the Pharaohs.
-The only reason that essential oils’ many uses and benefits often comes as a surprise to some is that we’re too used to relying on pharmacies for cures—but things are slowly changing, and you can be part of that change.

 Our version of this oil is made from the highest quality Siberian fir tree, properly sourced and processed to make sure both you and the environment come to no harm.
 Try out our 100% pure and all-natural fir essential oil and promote better health for your mind, body, and soul.